SpankChain/spankbank/Readme.md

 1. The `totalSpankPoints` are tallied during the previous period, as each staker calls the `stake` or `checkIn` functions.
 2. The `startTime` and `endTime` are set when the period starts, when the `updatePeriod` function is called.
 3. The `bootyFees` are tallied during the period, as the `sendFees` function is called.
-// TODO checkpoint...
+4. The `closingVotes` are tallied during the period, as stakers call `voteToClose`.
-4. Once the period is over, `bootyMinted` and `mintingComplete` are set when the `mintBooty` function is called.
+5. Once the period is over, `bootyMinted` and `mintingComplete` are set when the `mintBooty` function is called during the next period.

 ## Functions